The Young Mozart

 In my experience, it is not a lack of talent or ability that is the problem.
 You probably need to check your system for progress.

 Your playing is dependent on three things in order to make progress: proper practice habits and techniques, regular work on essential musicianship skills and achievable goals.
 These three elements together are an unbeatable system for success.
 Proper practice is focused and intentional.
 Musicianship skills inform your playing and make learning faster and easier.
 And achievable goals give you direction and confidence.
-(Note: If you’d like some more information on these three steps, you can learn more on this webinar.)

 Lastly, remember that talent is merely potential.
 If that potential remains unused or undeveloped, it is meaningless.
 It is only your determination and hard work that allow your talent to shine.
 In the words of the young diarist Anne Frank, “Everyone has inside of him a piece of good news.
 The good news is that you don’t know how great you can be!
 How much you can love!
 What you can accomplish!
 And what your potential is!”